open-mmlab/Amphion/visualization/SingVisio/webpage/README.md

 ## SingVisio Webpage

-This is the source code of SingVisio Webpage.
-This README file will introduce the project and provide installation guide.
+This is the source code of the SingVisio Webpage.
+This README file will introduce the project and provide an installation guide.

-### Structure

-- `index.html`: entry point file
-- `config`: json file loaded in `index.html`
-- `img`: image files
-- `resources`: CSS style and JavaScript files
-    - `init.js`: load config and initialize variables
-    - `function.js`: functions used in this project
-    - `event.js`: bind webpage mouse and keyboard events to function

 ### Tech stack